infinite-xdev-void/stri/stri/README.md

 # stri

-`stri` is a procedural macro for string interpolation.
+`stri` is a set of procedural macros for string interpolation.

 ## Usage Example